markuskimius/bashlib/doc/bash.md

 environment within the subshell are lost upon its completion, so a function called in such manner must be stateless.

-To write a stateful function that returns a value, the value must be returned using another technique.
+To write a stateful function that also returns a value, the value must be returned without a subshell using a different technique.
 One such technique is for the caller to pass the name of a variable to the function to which it wants the value(s) written.
 For
 example: